learning-zone/react-basics/react-mcq.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-#### Q. What's the right syntax to assign the function doSomething as the handler of a click event?
+#### Q. What\'s the right syntax to assign the function doSomething as the handler of a click event?

 - [ ] onClick={() => doSomething}
 - [x] onClick={doSomething}